SanskritiKhatiyan/todo_list/README.md

-To manage you todo list of a day.
+To manage your todo list of a day.

 Most important it manages your